LucasDelfino92/morrowindsharp/addon.md

 - Once the window has closed, click on the **Save** button further below the same panel.
 - Repeat this process for each of the faulty plugins.

-> ℹ️ The case of Trackless Grazeland.ESP merits special attention.
-The mod will appear unticked, because it is missing a master file.
-However, following the steps mentioned above will remove the dependency on Texture Fix 2.0.esm, allowing you to play the mod without said mod installed.
+> ℹ️ **Trackless Grazeland.ESP** will appear unticked, because it is missing a master file.
+However, following the steps mentioned above will remove the dependency on **Texture Fix 2.0.esm**, allowing you to play the mod without said mod installed.

 ### Manually cleaning plugins